zeek/spicy/doc/programming/parsing.rst

 that will be evaluated after the parsing for the field has finished, but before any hooks execute.
-If ``EXPR`` returns ``False``, the parsing process will abort with an error, just as if the field had been unparseable in the first place (incl. executing any :ref:`%error
+If ``EXPR`` returns ``False``, the parsing process will abort with an error, just as if the field had been unparsable in the first place (incl. executing any :ref:`%error
 <on_error>` hooks). ``EXPR`` has access to the parsed value through
 :ref:`$$ <id_dollardollar>`.
 It may also retrieve the field's final value through ``self.<field>``, which can be helpful when